January 24, 2019

 The Punchbowl, 41 Farm Street, Mayfair, London W1J 5RP

-This June marks a year since the much-trumpeted arrival of Ham Yard in a previously scrappy corner of Soho, with the fashionable new hotel and its adjacent boutiques taking over a chunk of bomb-damaged land just north of Piccadilly Circus.
+It’s been a while since the much-trumpeted arrival of Ham Yard in a previously scrappy corner of Soho, with the fashionable hotel and its adjacent boutiques taking over a chunk of bomb-damaged land just north of Piccadilly Circus.

-In the ten short months since opening, Firmdale Hotels‘ latest (and some say last) London property has already established itself as the venue of choice for the city’s event planners and creative types, largely due to its eye-catching and covetable private spaces – a cinema, theatre, bowling alley and rooftop garden for starters.
+In the few years since opening, Firmdale Hotels‘ snazziest London property has established itself as the venue of choice for the city’s event planners and creative types, largely due to its eye-catching and covetable private spaces – a cinema, theatre, bowling alley and rooftop garden for starters.

 Ham Yard Hotel, 1 Ham Yard, London W1D 7DT

-When Mondrian London launched with great fanfare on the South Bank last autumn, much of the chatter revolved around the views from the new hotel’s Rumpus Room rooftop bar, which – it was claimed – were hands down the finest in the city.
-But that was October, and it’s fair to say the weather since then has not exactly been conducive to al fresco drinking on the river.
-Six months on, however, and the 1920s hedonism-inspired lounge is ready to cement its position as the capital’s premier venue for glamorous rooftop rendezvous, with Champagne cocktails, handsome carmine-red sofas, and floor-to-ceiling windows opening out onto a wide terrace overlooking St. Paul’s and the City of London skyline.
+When Sea Containers (formerly Mondrian London) arrived with great fanfare on the South Bank, much of the chatter revolved around the views from the hotel’s rooftop bar, which – it was claimed – were hands down the finest in the city.
+Now the hotel is under new management and the former Rumpus Room has become 12th Knot, but it’s still one of the best places in the capital for al fresco drinking on the river.
+The venue has long since cemented its position as the capital’s premier destination for a glamorous rooftop rendezvous, with Champagne cocktails, striking magenta and royal blue chairs, and floor-to-ceiling windows opening out onto a wide terrace overlooking St. Paul’s and the City of London skyline.

 Can’t tear yourself away?
 Stay the night.
-The Tom Dixon-designed hotel – which occupies most of the former Sea Containers building – is a masterclass in big-statement interior design, mixing maritime heritage with showstopping installations like the giant copper ship’s hull-shaped reception desk, which curves its way through most of the ground floor.
-Down below the waterline is an extraordinarily futuristic spa and in-house cinema, and there’s an airy restaurant fronting the Thames Path plus a further, gentlemen’s club-style bar just off it.
-Add to this the 359 dapper, well-executed rooms and suites in moody shades of charcoal and hot pink, and it’s easy to see why Mondrian London is THE place to be seen this spring.
+The Tom Dixon-designed hotel – which occupies most of the former Sea Containers building – is a masterclass in big-statement interior design, mixing maritime heritage with showstopping installations like the giant copper ship’s hull-shaped reception desk that curves its way through most of the ground floor.
+Down below the waterline is a futuristic spa and in-house cinema, and there’s an airy restaurant fronting the Thames Path plus the Dandelyan bar, a Virgin Atlantic favourite.
+Add to this the 359 dapper, well-executed rooms and suites in moody shades of charcoal and hot pink, and it’s easy to see why Sea Containers is still a place to be seen this spring.